 Wipe Bending or Wiping or Edge Bending

-If the tool radius is very less then it can even damage the sheet instead of bending it.
-Many times wipe bending is used to compensate the spring back of already bent part using air bending or bottoming or coining.
+If the tool radius is very less, it can even damage the sheet instead of bending it.
+Wipe bending is often used to compensate for the spring back of the already bent part using air bending or bottoming, or coining.

-Rotary bending is similar to edge bending but instead of a punch rotary bending has freely moving cylinders with final formed shape cut into it.
-The rotary cylinder comes in contact with the sheet metal at two-point or edges of the cut and when it rotates further it creates the bend.
+Rotary bending is similar to edge bending, but instead of a punch, rotary bending has freely moving cylinders with a final formed shape cut into it.
+The rotary cylinder comes in contact with the sheet metal at two-point or edges of the cut, and when it rotates further, it creates the bend.

-Those who work in the sheet metal fabrication industry might be well aware of these bending process.
-Types of bending that we discussed here are the basics one.
-There are numerous other bending types that industry uses.
+Those who work in the sheet metal fabrication industry might be well aware of these bending processes.
+The types of bending that we discussed here are the basics.
+There are numerous other bending types that the industry uses.
 Covering all those types of bending in a single article will be too much to consume.
 Right?
 I will have a separate article to cover all those types of bending.

 That’s all I have in this article.
-If you have any questions or queries, please do write to me in the comment section and I will be happy to reply back.
+If you have any questions or queries, please write to me in the comment section, and I will be happy to reply.